 Dr. Ruth T. Logan to Appear on Women In Power TV

-EINPresswire.com/ -- Dr. Ruth T. Logan, Ph.D., educator, school founder, and purpose-driven leader, is set to appear on Women In Power TV, where she will share her journey as a first-generation Legacy Maker and her lifelong mission to transform education through faith, perseverance, and service.
+EINPresswire.com/ -- Willa Kammerer, founder of Firestarter, is set to appear on Women In Power TV, where she will share how trusting your instincts, building a high-caliber personal brand, and creating aligned systems can unlock the next level of leadership, impact, and legacy.

 Women In Power is a cinematic docu-series showcasing actors, athletes, entrepreneurs, and other iconic figures by capturing their personal and professional journeys and lessons.
 This unique TV show, hosted by Celebrity Entrepreneur Rudy Mawer, features many influential people from all walks of life, whose stories can be viewed on the show’s website.

-Viewers will walk away with a deeper understanding of legacy-building, the power of perseverance, and why education remains one of the most powerful tools for transformation.
+Viewers will walk away with powerful leadership insights, actionable brand strategy, and a renewed belief that you don’t have to follow someone else’s blueprint to win—you can carve your own.

-“The ability to give unconditionally is the greatest gift of all,” said Dr. Logan.
+“Trust your instincts and don’t dim your ambition to make others comfortable,” said Kammerer.

-Dr. Ruth’s episode will be available soon on Inside Success Network streaming platforms.
-In the meantime, you can find out more by visiting https://cast.womeninpowertv.com/dr-ruth-t-logan.
+Willa’s episode will be available soon on Inside Success Network streaming platforms.
+In the meantime, you can find out more by visiting https://cast.womeninpowertv.com/willa-kammerer.

 Women In Power is a cinematic docu-series showcasing actors, athletes, entrepreneurs, and other iconic figures by capturing their personal and professional journeys and lessons.
 This unique TV show, hosted by Celebrity Entrepreneur Rudy Mawer, features many influential people from all walks of life, whose stories can be viewed on the show’s website.

-Viewers will walk away with a deeper understanding of legacy-building, the power of perseverance, and why education remains one of the most powerful tools for transformation.
+Viewers will walk away with powerful leadership insights, actionable brand strategy, and a renewed belief that you don’t have to follow someone else’s blueprint to win—you can carve your own.

-“The ability to give unconditionally is the greatest gift of all,” said Dr. Logan.
+“Trust your instincts and don’t dim your ambition to make others comfortable,” said Kammerer.

-Dr. Ruth’s episode will be available soon on Inside Success Network streaming platforms.
-In the meantime, you can find out more by visiting https://cast.womeninpowertv.com/dr-ruth-t-logan.
+Willa’s episode will be available soon on Inside Success Network streaming platforms.
+In the meantime, you can find out more by visiting https://cast.womeninpowertv.com/willa-kammerer.

 Women in Power